HCBrooks-lab/Movie-Project/README.md

   ## Sample Insights

-  - Most movies have IMDb scores between 5.5 and 7.5
+  - Most movies have IMDb scores between 5.5 and 7.5.
-  - Drama is the most frequent genre
+  - Drama is the most frequent genre.
-  - Higher eduacation does not always lead to better ratings
+  - Longer movies (>120 min) tend to have slightly higher average IMDb scores.
+  - Top-rated directors often have 3 or more highly rated films.
+  - Steven Spielberg has directed the most films in the dataset (26).

   ---

   ## Files

-  - 'Move_Analysis.ipynd' - Jypyter Notebook with full analysis
+  - 'Move_Analysis.ipynb' - Jypyter Notebook with full analysis.
-  - 'movie_metadata.csv' - original dataset
+  - 'movie_metadata.csv' - original dataset.
-  - 'README.md' - project overview
+  - 'README.md' - project overview & instructions.
+  - 'top_movies.png' - visualization of top-rated films.

   ---